-element is the standard choice for picking from a menu of options.
+Web apps often use dropdowns to present a list of options to users.
+While there are many ways to render dropdowns, the HTML select element is the standard choice for picking from a menu of options.
 This article explains how to configure select steps and validate your dropdowns are working as expected.

-Dropdowns not rendered using <select>
+Dropdowns not rendered using select

-For advice on training steps that interact with dropdowns that are not rendered using an HTML <select>
+For advice on training steps that interact with dropdowns that are not rendered using an HTML select element, see our documentation on finding the correct element.

 How to edit select steps

-dropdown, the mabl Trainer automatically records your actions as a select step.
+When you interact with a select dropdown, the mabl Trainer automatically records your actions as a select step.
 By default, the recorded step shows the value attribute of the <option> element that you chose.

 You can edit this step to select an option based on the following attributes: